 The Big South Fork River watershed is a national focus for major conservation efforts because of its aquatic and terrestrial features.
-The Big South Fork River is particularly significant in that it harbors at least 42 species of mussels, of which there are eleven federally listed or candidate mussel species which occur in the river.
+The Big South Fork River is particularly significant in that it harbors at least 42 species of mussels.
+Eleven federally listed or candidate mussel species occur in the river.
 Three fish, two river-dependent plants, and two upland plants are also federally listed.
-Federally listed bats documented within Big South Fork NRRA include northern long-eared bats and gray bats, and a single Indiana bat observed during a survey in 1981.
-The observed Indiana bat is thought to be a transient migrant, as there are no known Indiana bat hibernacula or roost trees within the park.
+A single Indiana bat was found during a migration period, in addition to the observation of northern long-eared bats.
+There are no known Indiana bat hibernacula or roost trees within the park.
 Gray bats have been captured and detected acoustically at two distant locations, while one gray bat was captured near the Zenith access, and echolocation calls were recorded near Station Camp (Britzke 2007).